UCSBCarpentry/geospatialRUCSBAtlas/datadictionary.md

-Items from the Carpentry Google Drive are at `\\Carpentry\Workshop Development\Local Data for Workshops\geo`
+Items from the Carpentry Google Drive are at `\\Carpentry\Workshop Development\Local Data for Workshops\geo` But we would like to move away from keeping them there.
+Perhaps build a zenodo package at the end of our exercise?

 * Hillshades at 3 scales and extents: